Feedback Insertion-Deletion Codes: Lower bound on

-where the inequality follows because the denominator within the logarithm is strictly less than $1/4$ for $\tau<1/2$.
+where the inequality follows the argument of the logarithm is strictly greater than $4$ for $\tau<1/2$.
 This shows that $f$ is asymptotically minimized for $x=0$, completing the proof. \end{proof} We have already shown that the output sequences of the algorithm $\mathfrak{A}_{id}(M,n,\alpha)$ for the adversarial insertion-deletion channel are also within the set of output sequences of the adversarial substitution channel if the algorithm $\mathfrak{A}_s(M,n',\alpha)$ is used for at most $t' = \lfloor (n'-n+t)/2 \rfloor$ errors and $n'\in [n-t,n+t]$.
 Therefore, from Proposition~\ref{prop::minimization over different} it follows that $R_{id}(\tau) \geq (1+\tau)R_s(\tau/(1+\tau))$.
 By Theorem~\ref{th:: code rate subst} it holds that the rate $R_{id}(\tau)$, given in~\eqref{eq::main result}, is actually achievable and upper and lower bounds on the adversarial insertion-deletion channel coincide.